bx-sh/specs.sh/README.md

 - Each individual test file provided to `spec` is sourced in a separate process
 - Each test case within the file is run in a subshell and its STDOUT/STDERR recorded and exit code checked
 - `setupFixture` and `teardownFixture` _do not_ run in a subshell, they run in the main process of the given test file
-- All individual test cases are _run in random order_ within a given test file